ChesterHsieh/ChesterHsieh.github.io/_posts/2018-12-20-Content Enrichment.md

 # Task bull point
 ## Keyword Analysis
 - Tf-idf score
 	Use tf-idf to analysis the corpus and extract keyword.
-There are 2 millions
+There are 2 millions dataset.
+To finish this part, it might take